 a.
-Where pedestrian and driversafety is endangered in the area of removal work, use traffic barricades with flashing lights.
+Where pedestrian and driver safety is endangered in the area of removal work, use traffic barricades with flashing lights.
+Anchor barricades in a manner to prevent displacement by wind, jet or prop blast.
 Notify the Contracting Officer prior to beginning such work.